Healthy Homes Assessment Broadmeadows

 Home Assessments Broadmeadows for Rental Properties

-There are many concerns you should look for in a house review to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are a variety of concerns to look over in a house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
 A few examples are:

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional guidance, contact us now and schedule your rental property home evaluation.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can have a significant impact for property owners and landlords.
+For specialist assistance, get in touch today to book your rental property home evaluation.

 home assessments for rental properties